21 Weird Ways the World Changes in Autumn

 But don’t overlook the Arctic tern

 Not to be outdone, the white and cuddly Arctic tern demonstrates an annual round-trip migration of 44,000 zigzagging miles between Greenland and the Antarctic—the world’s longest yearly commute for any species.
+These are the best socially distanced weekend trips for fall.

 Autumn used to be called “harvest”